Huey Morgan: Voice-over

 Morgan did a voice-over for the video game Scarface: The World Is Yours.
 He is the voice of National Geographic TV shows Drugs Inc and Underworld Inc as well as narrating the two-part BBC television documentary Blues America in 2013, which can be seen on YouTube.
 He has voiced radio ads for Wagamama since 2015, and in 2016, he voiced a global advertising campaign for Lynx deodorant.

 Radio

 On 5 October 2008, Morgan began hosting The Huey Show on BBC Radio 6 Music.
 The show won a Bronze Award at the 2009 Sony Radio Academy Awards.
-The show currently broadcasts from 10 am to 1 pm on Saturdays.
+The show was broadcast from 10 am to 1 pm on Saturdays.
+His final show was on 27 December 2025, before his move to Virgin Radio.
+In an interview with The Sunday Times, he cited a desire to balance family commitments and concerns over his career development as reasons for leaving 6Music.

 Since April 2011, Morgan has hosted an array of shows on BBC Radio 2, beginning with Saturday 12:00 am - 3:00 am, replacing the show's previous host Mark Lamarr.
 He presented from 4 am to 6 am on Saturdays until 24 April 2021.